1. Objective

 9. Consensual Sexual Relationships

-DOSTI GROUP discourages romantic or sexual relationships between a member of management or other supervisory employee and his or her staff (an employee who reports directly or indirectly to that person); as such relationships could lead to conflicts of interest at work.
+DOSTI GROUP discourages romantic or sexual relationships between a member of management or other supervisory employee and his or her staff (an employee who reports directly or indirectly to that person); as such relationships could lead to conflict of interest at work.

 It is therefore in the best interest of all concerned, that if there is such a relationship, the involved parties notify management so the reporting chain can be changed to ensure no direct or indirect reporting relationship.